ramisdb/CSV-Parser-in-C/README.md

 No attempt to be RFC 4180 compliant was made, but it is fully capable of handling all the cases enumerated on the Wikipedia CSV page https://en.wikipedia.org/wiki/Comma-separated_values.

-The program has no dependancies other than a standards compilation environment and its source code is in the public domain.
+The program has no dependancies other than a standard compilation environment, and its source code is in the public domain.

 ## Key Capabilities